Henry Campion: Career

 Although his father was a Whig lawyer, Campion was returned as Tory Member of Parliament for East Grinstead at the 1708 British general election.
 He told for the Tories several times and voted against the impeachment of Dr Sacheverell in 1710.
 He did not stand at the 1710 British general election, but was returned as MP for Bossiney at a by-election on 22 December 1710.
-He was chosen a commissioner of accounts on 9 April 1711 and was classed as one of the ‘worthy patriots’ who had detected the mismanagements of the previous administration.
+He was chosen a commissioner of accounts on 9 April 1711 and was classed as one of the ‘worthy patriots’ who had detected the mismanagements of the previous administration, becoming an early member of the October Club.
 At the 1713 British general election he was returned as MP for Sussex in a contest and also for Helston.
 He chose to sit for Sussex and was highly active within the House of Commons.

 After 1715 Campion became an active Jacobite and served in the Jacobite rebellion as a messenger and organizer.
 As a result he had to spend the next few years abroad, before returning to England in 1720.
 In 1725 he came into possession of Danny Park where he lived until his death.